nimroddanielmaayan/the-wild-oasis/notes.md

   running)
 - `useDebugValue` - for debugging custom hooks.
 It will define a label for the custom hook in the React DevTools

+Important notes about `Hooks`:

+- In React, There are 2 ways of creating `effects` (actually making something usefull happen in the application): `event handlers` and `useEffect`

+- The job of `event handlers` is to synch the application to events, and they are the "preferred"\"default" way of creating `effects`

+- The job of the `useEffect` hook is to synch the application to external systems (such as an external API)

+### Other Important General Notes

+- Since React 18, if React is in strict mode and we call a `useEffect` hook during development, React will run the effect once for every function within the hook.
+This might cause repeated console.logs and other strange behaviours (that can be ignored).
+In production, the effect will run only once

+- It's always important to add `error handling` wherever errors might occur

 ## React Testing